Last updated on June 17th, 2023

 3- The red, green or blue glowing tip might prove enticing to children.

-There is no scientific proof that children will start vaping because they are attracted to a flashing light.
+We haven’t heard this one in a while, but a few years ago this was believed to be the main reason minors were vaping.
+To date, there is no scientific proof that children will start vaping because they are attracted to a flashing light.

 This type of non-scientific, fear mongering “advertising” is unethical and undermines THR (tobacco harm reduction).